The-Pirateship/requests/README.md

 # Requests - A simple package to manage API calls

 Hey yall's!
 I'm new to the go ecosystem and really loved the language and wanted something fun as a starter project.
-Since I come from the python world, here is a quick and simple abstraction for http requests for API similar to the requests library in python!
+Since I come from the python world, here is a quick and simple abstraction for http requests for API; similar to the requests library in python!
 Any feedback, messages or improvements are welcome, I hope you find it useful!

 # Installation